 Jennifer Lilly’s career path has been what you might call “traditional.”
-After starting as a PA on the big box office Hollywood film The Siege, Jennifer apprenticed in Woody Allen’s cutting room on Sweet and Lowdown before she landed a small editing job on Scorsese’s Gangs of New York.
+After starting as a PA on the big box office Hollywood film The Siege, Jennifer apprenticed in the cutting room of Sweet and Lowdown before she landed a small editing job on Scorsese’s Gangs of New York.
 “I was raised old school,” she told us.
 “I was mentored.”
 Funny enough, it was Jennifer’s traditional path that led to her editing the very nontraditional TV series Master of None.

 “They were attracted to my film experience and the work I did with feature filmmakers,” she said.
 “This show is not a sitcom.
 They wanted a cinematic style, and I think that made me an attractive candidate.”

 We recently talked to Jennifer Lilly about her career, her approach to editing, and her work on Master of None.

 The start of your career exposed you to some pretty impressive projects and filmmakers.
 What does mentorship on high-profile projects look like?

 There’s not a specific process.
 Mostly, I got to be in the room watching these incredible editors and auteurs at work.
 I just absorbed it.
 You know, there’s the creative work of cutting together material; and then there’s a whole universe of workflow, technical demands, and etiquette.
 On the creative side, I was lucky enough to be around these editors and directors as they worked together.
 This allowed me to see how they find performance or establish pacing and storytelling, how they work together.

 What was your biggest takeaway watching these veteran editors and filmmakers work?